Set up a street play session

 The Playing Out website is great for inspiration, information and useful downloads.
 It also has a Useful Stuff page to assist people setting up a Street Play session anywhere in the country, including example risk assessments, posters and a guidance manual.
 Playing Out is based in Bristol and was started in 2008 by a couple of mums who were frustrated that their children couldn't easily play outside in the street as they had when they were young.
 News has spread and there are now hundreds of streets across the UK with regular Street Play sessions.

-You can borrow a free Street Play Pack from us that includes 'Road Closed' signs, traffic cones and high visibility vests for stewards by emailing email@example.com.
+You can borrow a free Street Play Pack from us, subject to availability, that includes 'Road Closed' signs, traffic cones and high visibility vests for stewards by emailing firstname.lastname@example.org.

 To discuss Street Play sessions in our borough, please contact our Play and Youth Development Officer on 01483 444764; email: email@example.com.